-For information on student activities at NSSR, please visit our blog.
+For information on student activities at NSSR, visit our blog.

 Departmental student organizations are an integral part of student life at The New School for Social Research.
 Department and program-related student associations currently include: Anthropology Student Association, Economics Student Union, Historical Studies Student Association, Liberal Studies Students' Association, Philosophy Forum, People in Support of Women in Philosophy, Union of Political Science Students, Psychology Student Union, and Sociology Student Association.

 These organizations serve as a channel for student input into departmental or committee affairs.
 They organize colloquia and social events intended to enhance students' academic and personal experience at The New School for Social Research.
 Students are also encouraged to form their own associations around common interests.

 The Graduate Faculty Student Senate (GFSS) is the representational student governance body for The New School for Social Research (NSSR).
 It is charged with representing student interests across departments, and it is the student liaison to the NSSR administration.
 GFSS is the students' liaison to the dean and administration and to the University Student Senate (USS).
 GFSS also oversees the Student Fee Board, which allocates

 funds to students presenting at academic conferences and to the student journal, canon.
 Delegates are elected to GFSS by the students of each department.
 Election to the senate makes students eligible to serve on various divisional committees.
 While voting rights are granted only to departmental representatives, all NSSR students are invited to participate in the GFSS.
 Click to see the GFSS constitution and statement of recognition.
 Email: firstname.lastname@example.org.